Minoru Yasui Day Student Contest 2020

 Minoru Yasui Student Contest 2020 Winners Announcement

 Righting a Wrong!
 Min Yasui and Redress!

-Create your own Museum Exhibit
+Create your own Museum Exhibit or Presentation

 Prompt: Reflecting on Minoru Yasui’s legacy during the Japanese American redress and reparations movement, create an action plan for a civil rights violation that our country should redress today (to apologize for, to set right).

 Redress: [noun] the setting right of what is wrong. [verb] to correct or remedy.

 The First Amendment of the U.S. Bill of Rights states that “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”
 U.S. Const.
 Amend.
 I (emphasis added)https://www.archives.gov/founding-docs/bill-of-rights-transcript

 COVID-19 Update: Students may still submit an exhibit, but slide show presentations will also be accepted.
 Students may still collaborate on teams if they can do so safely while practicing social distancing.